 Sleeping Beauty knows true love, true soul union – and she waits for someone worthy of her love.

 Sleeping Beauty knows that the most beautiful of all is our true Self – beyond the gifts, beyond the external beauty – is the awakening of our true Self and following the kindness and purity in our heart.

-She knows that even when we wake up from our transformation; when we wake up from harm – we can still keep our innocence and tenderness, and continue life with love.
+Sleeping Beauty knows that even when we wake up from our transformation; from the pain and harm someone has caused us – we can still keep our innocence and tenderness, and continue life with love.